mayathesci/Data-Analysis-Portfolio-/Hospital Readmissions SQL/README.md

 Clinical complexity: Patients with five or more comorbidities had readmission rates exceeding 90%, making them the strongest candidates for targeted interventions.

+Gender: Readmission rates were nearly identical between men and women, suggesting that gender was not a meaningful predictor of 30-day hospital readmission in this dataset.

 Previous readmissions: A history of prior readmissions was one of the strongest predictors of future readmission, with risk increasing substantially after the first readmission.

+Treatment differences: Treatment type showed only modest differences in readmission rates, although patients receiving conservative treatment experienced the highest rate of readmission.

 Diagnosis-specific risk: While Diabetes and Hypertension accounted for the greatest number of readmissions due to patient volume, Sepsis, COPD, Heart Failure, and Stroke exhibited the highest readmission rates.

-Treatment differences: Treatment type showed only modest differences in readmission rates, although patients receiving conservative treatment experienced the highest rate of readmission.

 High-risk patient portfolio: A cohort defined by age 65 or older, five or more comorbidities, and two or more previous readmissions had a 96.61% readmission rate, identifying a population that would benefit most from intensive discharge planning and follow-up care.

+Within the high-risk patient population, kidney disease, sepsis, and pneumonia exhibited the highest readmission rates.
+Patients receiving conservative treatment experienced the highest readmission rate, while medical treatment accounted for the largest number of high-risk patients.

 ## Recommendations